-- 1. The Premedical Trustee and the Associate Premedical Trustees shall be elected by the Association's premedical constituency at a meeting of the Premedical Caucus at the national convention.
-One (1) Associate Premedical Trustee shall be elected per region.
-Each premedical chapter attending shall be entitled to one (1) vote, and at least five (5) affiliate premedical chapters must be present at the time of the election or the positions shall be declared vacant.
-(1997) (2000) Both the Premedical Trustee and Associate Premedical Trustee shall be members of the Premedical Caucus.
-(1991) - 2.
-In the event that the Premedical Caucus does not elect the Premedical Trustee and Associate Premedical Trustee(s), the positions will be filled by the Board of Trustees as specified by Article VII, Section 5 of the Association's Bylaws.
+1. The Premedical Trustee and the Associate Premedical Trustees shall be elected by the Association's premedical constituency at a meeting or the Premedical Caucus at the national convention.
+At least five (5) affiliate premedical chapters must be present at the time of the election or the positions shall be declared vacant (1991) (2000).
+Both the Premedical Trustee and Associate Premedical Trustee shall be members of the Premedical Caucus.
 (1991)